impsik/kubernetes/README.md

-# Warning: those playbooks works on TEST cluster!!
-Use them at your own risk.
+# Warning: those playbooks works on my TEST cluster!
+# Use them at your own risk.

 My kubernetes related ansible playbooks